Nitrogen Fixers – What They Are and Tips to Get Started

 Far too often, people ignore these plants and instead bring in artificial fertilizers.
 The result is poor soils, polluted rivers and lakes, and die-offs in the oceans.

-By working with nature, we can incorporate nitrogen fixers on our wild homesteads and mimick the natural process of ecological succession.
+By working with nature, we can incorporate nitrogen fixers onto our property and mimic the natural process of ecological succession.

 Start by mixing them into your existing plants.
 This could be as simple as planting red clover around your shrubs and trees.